 Past Writings on Our Walls

 A teacher once told me that I was thick and that I would never amount to much.
 My friends said I was too easily influenced.
 My mom reacted as if whatever I did was never good enough.
 My closest friend told me I was too soft.

 Why are other's observations or predictions still happening in my life?
 Could it possibly be anything to do with me?

-Was it what was said, or how I perceived life for me which became the mechanism of my self fulfilling prophecy?
+Was it what was said or how I perceived life for me that became the mechanism of my self-fulfilling prophecy?

 When you consider your expectation about tomorrow, what do you see, how do you feel, and what are you saying to yourself?

-It may need persistence and lots of detective work to discover the twists and turns of how the clients’ perception colored who they have become because their experiences and the colors which they brought into their life, but EFT will get to the core aspect.
+It may need persistence and lots of detective work to discover the twists and turns of how the clients’ perception colored who they have become because of their experiences and the colors they brought into their lives, but EFT will get to the core aspects.